-Week 4 (Week of July 1) Op-Ed Assignment Due Week 5 (Week of July 8) Deadline to meet with your TF to discuss project idea Week 5 (Week of July 8) Deadline to complete the Midterm Evaluation Form Week 6 (Week of July 15) Project Proposal Due Week 7 (Week of July 22) Advocacy Assignment Due Week 8 (Week of August 5) Workshop your project with your classmates and TF August 20 Deadline to submit your project and upload your shareable component for Fall Showcase September 10 Fall Showcase
+Week 4 (Week of July 1) Op-Ed Assignment Due Week 5 (Week of July 8) Deadline to meet with your TF to discuss project idea Week 5 (Week of July 8) Deadline to complete the Midterm Evaluation Form Week 6 (Week of July 15) Project Proposal Due Week 7 (Week of July 22) Advocacy Assignment Due Week 8 (Week of August 5) Workshop your project with your classmates and TF August 20 Deadline to submit your project to your TF and upload your shareable component for Fall Showcase September 10 Fall Showcase

-Course Schedule
+Course schedule

 Below is an overview of the class, including all assignment details and deadlines.
-Please note that every class discussion session starts on the hour (not 5 minutes past) and is a full 60 minutes long.
+Please note that every class discussion session starts on the hour (not 5 minutes past) and is a full 90 minutes long.
+Details subject to change - your TF will communicate in advance.

-Week 1 (Week of June 10th): Introduction - Ethics of Science and Technology
+Week 1 (Week of June 10): Introduction - Ethics of Science and Technology